-The following limitations and caveats apply to both cluster-level and site-level broadcast messages:
+The following limitations and caveats apply to both cluster-level and site-level login announcements:

-- Messaging stores broadcast messages and the review status (read or unread) of each user on the application server.
-So users can get this data when Messaging is offline, but this data is lost during an upgrade - This Messaging release does not include reports about broadcast messages. - Mutare Message Mirror does not replicate broadcast messages.
+- Messaging stores login announcements and the review status (read or unread) of each user on the application server.
+So users can get this data when Messaging is offline, but this data is lost during an upgrade - This Messaging release does not include reports about login announcements. - Mutare Message Mirror does not replicate login announcements.